ZhennanWu/ECS260-21/README.md

 # For graders
 The plot generating scripts are in `plot_naming_style.py`, `usepydriller.py`, `plot_event.py`, `frequency_commit.py`.
 The csv files are essential, as a fresh run of data collection usually takes more than 1 hour.
-A fresh run starts from pydriller10x.py.
+A fresh run starts from pydriller10x.py and then `computeRank.py`.

+# Previous notes during development
 - The main logic is in pydriller10x.ipynb.
 It's a Jupyter Notebook
 - The data is gathered from two sources: commit metadata, and each modified file in each commit